Polyaspartic Floor Coatings · Vancouver, BC

 • System design: primers, moisture-aware options, broadcast textures, clear coats and sheen control.

-• Pricing drivers: what actually changes cost, and how to plan the project correctly.
+• Pricing drivers: what actually changes cost in the Lower Mainland.

 If your main goal is a decorative full-flake “garage makeover” with a large colour catalogue, you’ll get a better experience on our dedicated garage page: Garage Floor Options & Finishes.